pigeonflight/ECQuiz/README.txt

     to the Control Panel; the directory listed as 'INSTANCE_HOME' is what you're looking for.

- 1. Extract the ECQuiz package into the 'Products' directory.
+ 2. Extract the ECQuiz package into the 'Products' directory.

- 2. Restart Zope
+ 3. Restart Zope

- 3. Log in to your Plone site as a manager and use the "Add/Remove Products" tool under "Site Setup" to install ECQuiz in this Plone site.
+ 4. Log in to your Plone site as a manager and use the "Add/Remove Products" tool under "Site Setup" to install ECQuiz in this Plone site.
 Alternatively, in the ZMI, you can use the 'portal_quickinstaller' of your Plone site in which you want to use ECQuiz.
 In both cases, check the box next to ECQuiz and click "Install".

-Migration from LlsMultipleChoice

- ECQuiz is the successor to LlsMultipleChoice.
-You can have both products installed at the same time.
-To migrate a test from LlsMultipleChoice, export it and then import it into an ECQuiz.
-To do this, create a new ECQuiz object by selecting "quiz" from the "add item" menu; select the "import/export" tab, select the exported package file and click "import".

 Support